 DIY at Home Tattoo Removal

-Lots of people are looking for an inexpensive, natural way to remove tattoos without suffering through the pain and expense of laser treatments.
+Are you wondering “how to remove a tattoo at home?”
+Many people are looking for an inexpensive, natural way to remove tattoos without suffering through the pain and expense of laser treatments.
 Some of the suggestions we’ve come across are pretty wild, but none of them are things we’d recommend.

 One of the most common home tattoo removal methods we see talked about is salabrasion or rubbing the skin away with salt.
 It’s an old method, and it does technically work, provided you rub enough skin off to reach the layer where the ink is held.
 You could also achieve the same effect with coarse sand or sandpaper.
 WE DO NOT RECOMMEND that anyone try it at home!
 This process is extremely painful and leads to terrible scarring. salabrasion or removing a tattoo with salt does have this advantage over most home remedies — you won’t have a tattoo there anymore, just scar tissue.